davinvjobin/sciprog_24/practical3/README.md

 ## Compile

-gcc -o Trap Trap.c -lm
+gcc -o trap trap.c -lm

 ## Execute and Outputs

-./Trap
+./trap
 The value of sum before the loop is: 1.732051
 I am even and here's the value of sum: 1.907028
 I am even and here's the value of sum: 2.795581